torum/Video-player/README.md

 # Video-player

-Simple and minimum, yet another [mpv](https://mpv.io/) frontend based on [LibMPVDelphi](https://github.com/nbuyer/libmpvdelphi).

 Currently, **under development**.

+Yet another [mpv](https://mpv.io/) frontend based on [LibMPVDelphi](https://github.com/nbuyer/libmpvdelphi).
 Even though Video-player utilize the libmpv library to play videos, it does not use any other functionalities of mpv such as scripts or on-screen controls.
 It just simply plays videos quickly and easily without being overwhelemed by vast number of options.
 If you want full control and customization, this player isn't for you.

 ## Current progress

-[x] Open single or multiple video files via command line parameters to make a playlist. (this includes launching from sendto: shortcut menu in explorer)
+[x] Open single or multiple video files via command line parameters to make a playlist. (this includes launching from sendto:)
 [x] Open single or multiple video files via drag and drop of file or folder onto the app window to make a playlist.
 [x] Fullscreen viewing.
 [x] Basic keyboard command including,